-After Rama and Sita returned to Ayodhya, they were crowned and began a prosperous rule.
-However, rumours began to spread about Sita who had lived with another man, Ravana (even though it was against her will).
-To control these rumours and ensure the continued faith of his subject, Rama banished Sita to the forest, where she stayed with Valmiki.
-Here, she gave birth to twin boys and raised them as a single mother all by herself.
+After Rama and Sita returned to Ayodhya, they were crowned king and queen, and began a prosperous rule.
+However, rumours began to spread about Sita, who had lived with another man, Ravana (even though it was against her will).
+To control these rumours and ensure the continued faith of his subjects, Rama banished Sita to the forest, where she stayed with Valmiki.
+Here, she gave birth to twin boys and raised them as a single mother, all by herself.

 9. The Loyalty of Shravana

 Shravana was a poor teenage boy. helping his parents on a pilgrimage to all the religious sites in India.
 As they were old and blind, he was carrying them in two baskets slung over his shoulders.
 While crossing the forests of Ayodhya, Shravana is hit by a wayward arrow shot by Prince Dasharatha, and dies.
 Even with his dying breath, he begs Dasharatha to carry water to his thirsty parents.